y86-dev/blog/safe-pinned-initialization/overview.md

-# Overview: Safe Pinned Initialization?
+# Overview: Safe Pinned Initialization

 In this blog post I will try to explain the problem of Safe Pinned Initialization.
 I am going to tackle the issue from two perspectives: